 - Belleze 48,000 BTU Patio Heater with Adjustable Table

 In this article we’ll review the patio heater, a great option for heating your outdoor space so that you can enjoy it for longer.
 You will be presented with your choices for types of heaters, how to operate them safely, and how to find the perfect heater for you.
-There will also be recommendations for you to look into after you make your decision.
+First, we’ll start off with our recommendations for you to look into.

 Types of Patio Heaters